-Students that do not follow the lunchroom and/or recess expectations will be subject to consequences, such as: assisting with clean-up, restricted recess time, assigned seat or lunch detention.
+Students that do not follow the lunchroom and/or recess expectations will be subject to consequences, such as: restricted recess time, assigned seat or lunch detention.
 An office referral may also be written, leading to additional consequences.

 MAKE-UP WORK